nchevsky/systemrescue-zfs/airootfs/usr/share/sysresccd/index.md

 file which is encrypted using a master password.
 * The **cryptsetup** command is available if you need to access Linux encrypted disks.
+* The **chntpw** command can be used to reset Windows passwords by accessing the disk where Windows is installed.

 ## Recovery tools